Yuvraj073/Pneumonia-Detection/README.md

 scikit-learn
 pandas
 numpy

 Clinical Applications :

-This model is designed for medical imaging applications where:
-High sensitivity minimizes missed pneumonia cases (false negatives) High specificity reduces unnecessary treatments (false positives) Automated screening can assist radiologists in busy clinical settings Early detection enables prompt treatment and better patient outcomes
+This model is designed for medical imaging applications where- High sensitivity minimizes missed pneumonia cases (false negatives) High specificity reduces unnecessary treatments (false positives) Automated screening can assist radiologists in busy clinical settings Early detection enables prompt treatment and better patient outcomes

 Contributions :
 Contributions to improve the project are welcome!
 Feel free to fork this repository, raise issues, or create pull requests.
-Areas for improvement include:

-Model architecture enhancements :
-Additional data preprocessing techniques
-Integration with medical imaging standards (DICOM) Deployment solutions for clinical environments

 Disclaimer :
 This model is developed for research and educational purposes only.
 It should not be used as a substitute for professional medical diagnosis.
 Always consult qualified healthcare professionals for clinical decision-making.